Smug246/Luna-NitroGenerator/README.md

 <h2 align="center">
   Luna Nitro Generator is a tool that allows you to create nitro codes and check if they are valid or invalid!
+  If you skid this give me or addidix credits!
 </h2>